MicrosoftDocs/architecture-center/docs/guide/container-service-general-considerations.md

 |---|--|--|--|
 | **Resource limits (CPU or memory)** | Per app/container | Per app/container<br>Per namespace | Per App Service plan |

 - **Web App for Containers**: You can host multiple applications (containers) in a single App Service plan.
-For example, you might allocate a plan with two CPU cores and 4-GiB RAM in which you can run multiple web apps in containers.
+For example, you might allocate a plan with two CPU cores and 4 GiB of RAM in which you can run multiple web apps in containers.
 You can't, however, restrict one of the apps to a certain amount of CPU or memory.
 They all compete for the same App Service plan resources.
 If you want to isolate your application resources, you need to create additional App Service plans.
 - **Container Apps**: You can set CPU and memory limits per application in your environment.
 You're restricted, however, to a set of [allowed combinations of CPU and memory](/azure/container-apps/containers#configuration).
-For example, you can't configure one vCPU and 1-GiB memory, but you can configure one vCPU and 2-GiB memory.
+For example, you can't configure one vCPU and 1 GiB of memory, but you can configure one vCPU and 2 GiB of memory.
 A Container Apps environment is analogous to a Kubernetes namespace.
 - **AKS**: You can choose [any combination of vCPU and memory](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/), as long as your nodes have the hardware to support it.
 You can also limit resources at the [namespace level](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace/) if you want to segment your cluster that way.

 ### Well-Architected Framework for Reliability